Eating Disorder Therapy Alabama

 Experiential therapy is a category of therapy that includes multiple approaches such as role-playing, group sculpting, use of props, guided imagery, art therapy, etc. Instead of traditional talk therapy, experiential therapy encourages individuals to address and hidden and sometimes subconscious issues through experiential activities and interactions.

 Motivational interviewing is a therapy technique that encourages collaboration between client and therapist to identify internal motivating factors to enact change.
-Clinicians commonly use this method in the treatment of substance use disorders and health disorders, as well as eating disorders.
+Clinicians commonly use this method in the treatment of health disorders, as well as eating disorders.

 Internal Family Systems